... with Tom Vierus

 Q: What’s your education?

-B.Sc.
-Biology from the Johannes Gutenberg University of Mainz (“Recording, digitalization and analysis of the courtship song of Drosophila melanogaster”) and a
+Bachelor of Science in Biology from the Johannes Gutenberg University of Mainz (Thesis: “Recording, digitalization, and analysis of the courtship song of Drosophila melanogaster”) and a

-M.Sc. in Tropical Marine Ecology (ISATEC Master Program)from the University of bremen and the leibniz Center for Tropical Marine Research finished in 2016 with a thesis on shark nurseries in Fiji titled “A potential multi-species shark nursery in a tropical estuary at Ba, Fiji – Environmental drivers of juvenile shark distribution”
+Master of Science in Tropical Marine Ecology (ISATEC Master Program)from the University of Bremen and the Leibniz Center for Tropical Marine Research finished in 2016 with a thesis on shark nurseries in Fiji titled “A potential multi-species shark nursery in a tropical estuary at Ba, Fiji – Environmental drivers of juvenile shark distribution”.
+A scientific publication about my thesis is available here.

 Q: What does Conservation mean to you?